 Recognizing and giving praise to shy students when they speak up in class shows that you have noticed their effort.
-This can give students a confidence boost and reduce their fear of sharing opinions.
+This can give such students a confidence boost and reduce their fear of sharing opinions.

-But, you are still their primary source of knowledge, so it is important for them to learn from you.
+But remember, you are still their primary source of knowledge, so it is important for them to learn from you.
 Just make sure that you center your lectures around the curriculum and avoid polarizing political topics.

 Include their passions

-I like to remind them of the 5W’s before practicing follow-up questions.
+Remind them of the 5W’s before practicing follow-up questions.